-The MT12 sensors have a USB-C Port on the bottom that can be used to provide an alternate source of power using a compatible accessory.
+The MT12 sensors have a USB-C port on the bottom that can be used to provide an alternate source of power using a compatible accessory.

-Water Leak Detection Probe
+Water Leak Detection Accessories

 |Guides||Quick Installation Guide|

-|Battery||2x AA Batteries|
+|Battery||2x AA batteries|

-1x VHB Tape
+1x VHB tape

-You should complete the following steps before going on-site to perform an installation
+You should complete the following steps before going on-site to perform an installation:

-Configure Your Network in Dashboard
+Configure Your Network in the Dashboard

-- Login to http://dashboard.meraki.com.
+- Log in to dashboard.meraki.com.
 If this is your ﬁrst time, create a new account.

-- Find the network to which you plan to add your sensor or create a new network.
+- Find the network to which you plan to add your sensor, or create a new network.

 - Add the gateway (MV or MR) to the same network as the sensor.

 List of Compatible Gateways:

-Choosing Your Mounting Location
+Choosing Your Use Case